As an Amazon Associate I earn from qualifying purchases.

 If you stick to those categories you’ll limit the amount of time you waste in thrift stores which, in turn, will greatly increase your profit per hour!
 Let’s talk about some of the thrifted examples that we’ve picked up recently which help us keep our eBay earnings above $50/hour!

-The Best Selling Items on eBay
+The 8 Best-Selling Items on eBay (Types of Items)

 Before we dive into each of the categories I do have to say: most of the examples we share here are outliers.
 We have also included a few “bread and butter” sales to show what we typically buy and what you can expect to sell most often.
 Our typical buy price is around $10 and our average sale price ranges from $35-45.
 In short, if we can make 4x our money on something, we pick it up with no questions asked!